abdalrhman888/sorting-list/README.md

 # sorting-list
-a simple task to sort list
+a simple task to sort list with python